kevteg/docker-guide/README.md

 # Docker guide
-This is a guide to run [nokoarts group](http://nokoarts.com/) projects through docker.
+This is a simple guide to use docker.

 > **Δ Important**